microsoft/playwright/docs/src/test-parallel.md

   export default config;
   ```

 Each worker process is assigned a unique sequential index that is accessible through the [`workerInfo`](./test-advanced.md#workerinfo) object.
+Since each worker is a process, there also is a process-wide environment variable `process.env.TEST_WORKER_INDEX` that has the same value.

 ## Shards